-- (1) Expenses Allowances include taxable and non-taxable expenses - (2) Other includes Rent Allowance, Housing Allowance, Car Allowance, ACPO Med Allowance, Relocation Allowances and Tax paid on Relocation Allowances. - (3) Prior to the Chief Constable starting with the OCC on 6th August, he was seconded to the PCC from Staffordshire, but these costs are recorded within Staffordshire's accounts. - (4) The ACO Finance and Resources and Director of HR posts are shared between Northamptonshire (50%) and Leicestershire (50%).
-The ACO for Resources is employed by Leicestershire; the total salary costs associated with this post is not included within the table above.
+(2) Other includes Rent Allowance, Housing Allowance, Car Allowance, ACPO Medical Allowances, Relocation Allowances and tax paid on Relocation Allowances.

+(3) Prior to the Chief Constable starting with the OCC on 6th August 2018, he was seconded to the PCC from Staffordshire, but these costs are recorded within Staffordshire's accounts.

+&lt;sup>(4) The ACO Finance and Resources and Director of HR posts were shared between Northamptonshire (50%) and Leicestershire (50%).
+The ACO for Resources was employed by Leicestershire; the total salary costs associated with this post is not included within the table above.